 Rubs come in shakers and bags.
 They contain spices and sometimes sugar blended together Most dry rubs contain such things as paprika, chili powder, garlic, cayenne.
 Put your rub under thick skins like those on chicken, so it can get to the meat.
 You can find some of these rubs in your local grocery store, or make your own with a little pepper, garlic salt, salt and sugar.
 When it’s prepared, just shake or sprinkle your spices evenly to coat your meat.

 Want a great way to spice up your meats?
 Try a rub.
 Rubs can be complex ethnic blends or as simple as garlic salt and pepper.
 They’re usually placed on meats before grilling to add flavor.
 Rubs shouldn’t overpower your meats and are usually just a blend of strong and mild flavors.

-How to Cook with a Rub Once your meat is coated with the rub, just place it right on the grill.
-Sugars can burn at 275 degrees so be careful with sugar rubs and make sure you spray a little cooking oil on the grates first.
+Once your meat is coated with the rub, just place it right on the grill.
+Sugars can burn at 275°F, so be careful with sugar rubs and make sure you spray a little cooking oil on the grates first.